monsoonmaelstrom/book2/book2.md

 “Where were you last night?”

 “Last night?”
-I repeat as if I’m confused by the question.
+I repeat, as if I’m confused by the question.

 “Yes.
 After curfew.
 Where were you?”